Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Mature jalapeno plant in 10″ pot.

 This jalapeño plant stage is important in setting the stage for healthy yields.
-We want plenty of light and nutrients to allow the plant to grow as efficiently as possible.
+You want plenty of light and nutrients to encourage the plant to grow as efficiently as possible.

 Note: Jalapeño plant size can vary drastically based on the size of the container in which they are grown.
 We recommend pots of at least 3 gallons for the best yields.